Soft & Chewy Whole Wheat Pumpkin Cookies

 - ½ cup plus 2 tablespoons coconut sugar

 - ¼ cup plus 1 tablespoon pumpkin puree (not pumpkin pie filling)

 - 1 large egg yolk (don’t use the whole egg!)

 - 1 teaspoon vanilla extract

-- pure cane sugar / granulated sugar, for rolling
+- about ¼ cup pure cane sugar / granulated sugar, for rolling

 - Meanwhile, preheat the oven to 350ºF.
 Line a large baking sheet with parchment paper.